• Skip to main content

 3. Collection Lawyers:

-Collection activity is not always done by a collection agency, many lawyers are in this industry as well.
-They study each case, give a customized solution and quote a fee accordingly.
-In this case a debtor will receive a legal notice or a phone call from the lawyer’ office.
-If there is a co-signer on the debt, the collection activity can be made on the co-signer as well.
+A collection agency does not always do collection activity, many lawyers are in this industry as well.
+They study each case, give a customized solution, and quote a fee accordingly.
+In this case, a debtor will receive a legal notice or a phone call from the lawyer’s office.
+If there is a co-signer on the debt, the collection activity can also be made on the co-signer.

 Fair debt collection laws:

-There are several “Consumer protection laws” and the “Fair Debt Collection Practice Laws” that all debt collectors are suppose to follow during consumer collections.
+There are several “Consumer protection laws” and the “Fair Debt Collection Practice Laws” that all debt collectors are supposed to follow during consumer collections.
 Here is the list of all debt collection laws.

-A debt collection agency should be respectful, law abiding and truthful.
-They should not discriminate people based upon gender, race, age etc. They should not contact you in odd hours, like late evenings or very early mornings.
-They cannot try to threat you by passing statements like “If you do not pay, the police will arrest you“.
+A debt collection agency should be respectful, law-abiding and truthful.
+They should not discriminate against people based upon gender, race, age etc. They should not contact you in odd hours, like late evenings or very early mornings.
+They cannot try to threaten you bypassing statements like “If you do not pay, the police will arrest you“.

-If the collection agency determines that the debtor cannot pay the debt in full, they can settle an account for a slightly less payment if the creditor allows to do so.
+If the collection agency determines that the debtor cannot pay the debt in full, they can settle an account for a slightly less payment if the creditor allows doing so.
 A debt collection agency may also allow the debt to be paid in monthly installments.
 Debts do have an expiry date, there are some statute of limitations beyond which a collection agency is not allowed to sue a debtor.
-For example, many states the USA, have a rule that a debt older than 4 years cannot be collected upon.
-Other states have a 3 or a 10 year cut-off period.
+For example, many states in the USA, have a rule that a debt older than 4 years cannot be collected upon.
+Other states have a 3 or a 10-year cut-off period.

 Credit Bureau Reporting

-Non-payment of debt can be reported to credit bureaus ( Transunion, Experian and Equifax) by the collection agency if original creditor wishes to do so.
-This negative entry on debtor’s credit history report can be quite damaging because chances of getting new loan goes down significantly for many years.
-He may also face problem in changing jobs as many employers run credit checks on their prospective employees.
+Non-payment of debt can be reported to credit bureaus ( Transunion, Experian and Equifax) by the collection agency if the original creditor wishes to do so.
+This negative entry on the debtor’s credit history report can be quite damaging because the chances of getting a new loan goes down significantly for many years.
+He may also face problems in changing jobs as many employers run credit checks on their prospective employees.

 Importance of collection agencies